dg/dibi/readme.txt

 Database access functions in PHP are not standardised.
 This is class library to hide the differences between the different databases access.

-The files in this archive are released under the NEW BSD license.
+The files in this archive are released under the Dibi license.
 See license.txt in this directory for a copy of the license.